 A significant part of every campus public safety program is prevention, including cooperative and precautionary steps by students themselves.
 Accordingly, Capital sponsors on-going programs and information on public safety-related issues, and has provided for its students information regarding What Every Student Should Know About Safety.

 It is also the policy of Capital University to comply with the requirements of the federal Student Right to Know and Campus Security Act.
-The following statement of public safety policies is issued for Capital's main campus in Bexley according to the provisions of that Act.
-Under the Act, the university's Law School in Columbus is considered a separate "campus", and separate reports are available for that location.
-The University reserves the right to amend or add to such policies in the future, and will notify students, employees and others of such changes.
+The following statement of public safety policies is issued for the University according to the provisions of that Act.
+Under the Act, the university's Law School in Columbus and Main Campus in Bexley are considered separate campuses, and so separate charts are presented in the report to provide the incidents that occurred at each campus.
+The University reserves the right to amend or add to its safety policies in the future, and will notify students, employees and others of such changes.

-Bexley/Main Campus Annual Security and Annual Fire Safety Report for 2014 (PDF)
+Main Campus and Law School Annual Security and Annual Fire Safety Report for 2015 (PDF)